 Juicing stimulates the body’s metabolism and at the same time lowers the calorie intake.
 The result is that it’s easier to lose weight without feeling under-nourished or starved.
 Freshly pressed juice is also delicious with a great variation of tastes to keep the taste buds happy.

 Reseach has revealed that combining fresh juice with probiotics works really well for controling weight.
 Why is that?

 One reason is that toxins in the body are mostly fat-soluble and therefore conveniently stored in fat cells.
-So the more toxins there are in the body, the more fat is needed to store them.
+So the more toxins in the body, the more fat is needed to store them.
 And the body will stubbornly keep the fat unless somehow it can be triggered to eliminated it safely.

 Juicing with probiotics

-- 3-6 times a day drink a glass of juice
+- 3-6 times a day drink a glass of juice of your choice

-- Drink plenty of pure water
+- Still, drink plenty of pure water

 - Consume fermented food like sauerkraut, homemade kefir, yogurt, natto (or take a probiotic supplement)